 Many investors are still learning about the various metrics that can be useful when analysing a stock.
 This article is for those who would like to learn about Return On Equity (ROE).
 To keep the lesson grounded in practicality, we'll use ROE to better understand Carlisle Companies Incorporated (NYSE:CSL).

-Over the last twelve months Carlisle Companies has recorded a ROE of 14%.
-One way to conceptualize this, is that for each $1 of shareholders' equity it has, the company made $0.14 in profit.
+Over the last twelve months Carlisle Companies has recorded a ROE of 16%.
+Another way to think of that is that for every $1 worth of equity in the company, it was able to earn $0.16.

 Return on Equity = Net Profit ÷ Shareholders' Equity